baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

 `do` method handles the [`HTTP redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) behavior, which is very interesting.
 But since the code block is too long, I'll not show its function body here.
 You can refer to the source code of it [here](https://cs.opensource.google/go/go/+/refs/tags/go1.17.3:src/net/http/client.go;drc=refs%2Ftags%2Fgo1.17.3;l=598).

-Note that by default the HTTP protocol version is set to 1.1.
-If you want to send HTTP2 request, then you need other solutions, and I'll write about it in other articles.

 Next, `send` method of Client is called which goes as follows: